-- Support programs that have been embraced and that will be sustained in the community
+- Support programs that have been embraced and that will be sustained by the community

 - Support work that is happening on multiple levels including prevention, intervention, and crisis response

 - Conceived or managed by local entities or by and entity that demonstrates a willingness to work with the local community or be advised and/or guided by local planning